-[Left side of the tab]

-[Right side of the tab]
+[Left side of the tab] [Right side of the tab]

-File Title

-Date (i

-(if applicable) #/#
+AC File Title Date (if applicable) #/#

+BoxFolder

 Don't waste your time or our folders!
 Check your labeling with your supervisor before you make too many folders, or if you have oversize folders to label.
+Save time using the stamps.